Cockroach vs. Bed Bug

 Misconceptions About Bites and Health Risks

-One common misconception is that cockroaches and bed bugs only bite dirty or unsanitary people.
-In reality, cleanliness is not a factor; these pests are attracted to warmth, carbon dioxide, and, in the case of cockroaches, any available food source.
+• Cleanliness Misconception: Many people believe that cockroaches and bed bugs only infest dirty or unsanitary homes, but this is false.
+These pests are drawn to warmth, carbon dioxide, and in the case of cockroaches, any available food, regardless of how clean the environment is.

 Prevention and Control Strategies